AkumaVenom/Desktop-Pal-App-Win64/README.md

 -changed LLM context length to a higher 32K from the original 8K length but will need higher system requirements for this version, v0.0.13.0a will still be available to download for people with lower system requirements

--Recommend VRAM 8GB + System RAM 32GB

 -Now uses a custom 32K llama3 GGUF model

+-New Version Recommend VRAM 8GB + System RAM 32GB

 -Added 14 different voice models "male/female" "U.S/British" to pick from PLUS some models have speaker ID value numbers that can be changed to pick a unique voice giving you a customization of over 900 different voices PLUS there is now a voice pitch control slider bar to customize the voices even further.